USEPA/CMAQ/DOCS/User_Manual/CMAQ_OGD_ch07_programs_libraries.md

 --------

 <a id=CCTM></a>

 ## CCTM

 ### Description

 CCTM is the Eulerian chemistry and transport component of CMAQ.
 It uses input data produced by the other CMAQ programs and from meteorological and emissions models.
 CCTM produces multiple output files for each simulation.
 The basic CCTM outputs include instantaneous and average hourly concentration files, wet and dry deposition files, and visibility estimates.
-Other CCTM outputs can include diagnostic aerosol and cloud files and processes analysis files.
+Other CCTM outputs can include diagnostic files and process analysis files.

 CCTM contains several science configurations for simulating transport, chemistry, and deposition.
 All of the science configuration options in CCTM, such as the chemical mechanism to be used, are set when compiling the executable.
 The model grid and vertical layer structure for CCTM are set at execution.
 The important distinction between selecting the science configura­tion and the model grid, layer configuration is that CCTM does not need to be recompiled when changing model grids, layers but does need to be recompiled when new science options are invoked.